Care for teens

-We understand that there is a ton of information out there on safe sex, reproductive health, and relationships.
-We’re here to help you sort through it and ensure you receive the care you need when you need it.
-Our services are confidential and you do not need insurance for an appointment.
-In addition to gynecological care, birth control, and pregnancy testing, we also provide sexually transmitted infection (STI) screening and treatment – which is available to both men and women.
+Our services are confidential and you don’t need insurance.
+In addition to gynecological care, birth control, and pregnancy testing, we also provide sexually transmitted infection (STI) screening and treatment to anybody who needs it.
 Adagio Health’s offices are safe, judgment-free, LGBTQ+ friendly environments.

 HPV is the most common STD.
 Most people will get HPV at some point in their life.
 You do not need to have vaginal, oral, or anal sex to get HPV.
 Anyone who engages in sexual activity that involves genital contact with another person who has HPV can contract HPV.